 First, go to The Tough Guide to the Known Galaxy and read the entry "FUTURE HISTORY".
-Then remember the 1950's vision of the history of the future:
+The read the TV Trope's Standard Sci-Fi History (you might also want to read the TV Trope's Standard Sci-Fi Setting.
+Hackneyed, formulaic, derivative, and space opera; but very common).

 Novels that cover several of the following stages include THE REDISCOVERY OF MAN by Cordwainer Smith, BIRTHRIGHT: THE BOOK OF MAN by Mike Resnick, and the anthologies GALACTIC EMPIRES vol. 1 and vol. 2 edited by Brian Aldiss.